 Canyons Golf Course - They say any golf is good golf.
 This course would fit that description.
-It's a very quirky course and with limited space, they got 18 holes in there, including the 110 yard finishing hole.
+It's a very quirky course and with limited space, they have 18 holes there, but almost an executive course with 6 par threes including the 110 yard finishing hole.
+There are a couple of good holes and a couple with great views of the town.
 There's no driving range but if you're interested in just playing a new course, check it out.

-The Outlaw - Located at Hideout canyon, only 9 holes, no range or practice green.
+The Outlaw - Located at Hideout Canyon, only 9 holes, no range or practice green.
+If this course didn’t have great views of Deer Valley, Timpanogos, and the Jordanelle, it would be the worst course in for sure Utah, but maybe even the western US.
 I wouldn't waste your time.

 Wasatch State Park - Located in Midway which is about 20 minutes or so away, Wasatch has 36 holes, driving range and food service.
 The lake course is great, and usually open before anything in Park City.
 The mountain course is really fun.
 You go strait up the mountain and then turn around.
 There's a couple really long par 5's that can be reach in two, sometimes with a shorter iron!

 Soldier Hollow - A slightly longer drive from Wasatch, also has 36 holes.
 The Silver Course is easier and the Gold course will give the most advanced golfer all they can handle.